Application Procedures-Business Entity Residents

 Additional Documents: The Insurance Commissioner may require such documents as will aid in determining whether the applicant meets the qualifications for a license.

-- Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
+- Pursuant to Title 10, California Code of Regulations (Cal.
+Code of Regs.), Section 2190.22, the Action Notice of Appointment must be submitted electronically.
 To submit appointments electronically contact the National Insurance Producer Registry (NIPR) and its authorized business partners for a list of approved partners.
-A $29 filing fee must be submitted with each Action Notice of Appointment.
+A $32 filing fee must be submitted with each Action Notice of Appointment.

 All filing fees submitted are not refundable, whether or not the application is acted upon or the examination taken.